 “But we are still a long way from a homegrown company – other than GW Pharmaceuticals – selling their product globally, there is no appetite to grant licences in the way other countries are doing.

-“British companies are trying to get licences so we need to see the Home Office starting to grant more for medical cannabis growing.
+“British companies are trying to get licenses so we need to see the Home Office starting to grant more for medical cannabis growing.
 A good starting point would be for the U.K. to start growing its own CBD (cannabis and hemp) instead of having to destroy the flowers – which is bonkers.”

 Mr Davis said he believed both fellow panellists – Bedrocan and Columbia Care – would eventually seek a dual listing on the London market.
 Mr Vita said the European market is still ‘three to five years’ behind that of North America.